Skip to Content

 But we are not all pros in dipping and we probably don’t want to be.

-We can still try DIY methods and regular paints people tried to use, and it worked somehow, for hydro dipping on a small scale.
+We can still try DIY methods and different types of paint people tried to use, and it worked somehow, for hydro dipping on a small scale.
 Just for fun!

-Paints that I don’t recommend for hydro dipping or home improvement projects:
+Paints that I don’t recommend for hydro dipping:

 • Krylon ColorMaster Spray Paint and Primer